robymes/azure-webapp-container-demo/README.md

 For issues and questions:
 1. Check the troubleshooting section above
-2. Review Azure Web App documentation
+2. Review Azure Container Apps documentation
 3. Open an issue in this repository

 ---

-**Note**: This solution uses Azure Web App Service for Containers with Docker Compose preview feature.
-Ensure your Azure subscription supports this feature.
+**Note**: This solution uses Azure Container Apps, which provides serverless containers with automatic scaling.
+Container Apps is generally available and included in most Azure subscriptions.